NativeScript/nativescript-sdk-examples-ng/CONTRIBUTE.md

 ## Add New Example

  - Create a new directory inside a component directory, for example inside the `button` directory.
 The name of the directory will be prettified and will become the example header, i.e. title.
 For example, if your directory name is `tap-event` the header will become `Tap Event`, that is, all dashes will be replaced with spaces and all the words will be capitalized.
  - Create a file named `article.md`.
 Place the article text and code snippet placeholders there.
-You can place code snippets in TypeScript, XML and CSS.
+You can place code snippets in TypeScript, HTML and CSS.
 The code snippet placeholder syntax is explained [here](https://github.com/NativeScript/markdown-snippet-injector).
 Here is a sample article.md file:

 ######article.md
 ```